jmblixt3/Why-Homework/README.md

 # QUIA8
-# This is a bot for quia.com multiple choice tests
+# This is a bot for quia.com fill in the blank
 # This is for educational purposes only